lmfit/lmfit-py/doc/parameters.rst

    2. values must be valid :class:`Parameter` objects.

-   Two methods for provided for convenience of initializing Parameters.
+   Two methods are for provided for convenient initialization of a :class:`Parameters`, and one for extracting :class:`Parameter` values into a plain dictionary.

 .. method:: add(name[, value=None[, vary=True[, min=None[, max=None[, expr=None]]]]])

    add a named parameter.
-This simply creates a :class:`Parameter` object associated with the key `name`, with optional arguments passed to :class:`Parameter`::
+This creates a :class:`Parameter` object associated with the key `name`, with optional arguments passed to :class:`Parameter`::